Frequently Asked Questions.

 Elastomeric Thermoplastics

-• TPE: Rubber‑like feel, recyclable, ideal for seals and grips
+• Thermoplastic Elastomer (TPE): Rubber‑like feel, recyclable, ideal for seals and grips

-• TPU: Abrasion‑resistant, flexible, used in protective cases
+• Thermoplastic Polyurethane (TPU): Abrasion‑resistant, flexible, used in protective cases

 What size molds can Skyline run?